-In 2014, the Ghana National Petroleum Corporation ("GNPC") notified us and our block partners that it would exercise its right for the contractor group to pay its 5% share of the Tweneboa, Enyenra and Ntomme ("TEN") development costs.
+In 2014, the Ghana National Petroleum Corporation ("GNPC") notified us and our block partners of its request for the contractor group to pay GNPC's 5% share of the Tweneboa, Enyenra and Ntomme ("TEN") development costs.
 The block partners will be reimbursed for such costs plus interest out of a portion of GNPC's TEN production revenues under the terms of the Deepwater Tano ("DT") petroleum contract.
-As of December 31, 2015 and 2014, the joint interest billing receivables due from GNPC for the TEN development costs were \$35.3 million and \$14.2 million, respectively, which were classified as long-term on the consolidated balance sheets.
+As of December 31, 2016 and 2015, the joint interest billing receivables due from GNPC for the TEN fields development costs were \$44.0 million and \$35.3 million, respectively, which were classified as long-term on the consolidated balance sheets.